hithaishree98/LangChain_RAG_Knowledge_Assistant/README.md

 - Confidence scoring on every response
 - Bulk mode let's you upload a CSV of questions, get all answers back at once (useful for RFPs or questionnaires)
 - List and delete indexed files per user
-- Slack notifications when confidence drops below threshold, escalate to a human automatically
+- Slack notifications when check box selected
 - Full audit log of every query, answer, and confidence score
 - Usage analytics per session